-1. Put the parboiled dill in the blender, mix well and add oil and vinegar.
+4. Place in a blender, mix well and add in oil gradually.

-2. Peel and dice warm potatoes, place in a bowl, add dill emulsion and mix gently.
+6. Peel and dice the potatoes while they are still warm.
+Pour the dill emulsion over the potatoes in two batches and mix gently.
 Refrigerate at least four hours or overnight before serving.

-1. Mix water, vinegar and salt in a pot and heat the mixture.
+1. Bring water, vinegar and salt to boil.
+Add in beet.

-3. Pour cooking water out, then put beet in blender until a smooth, even puree forms.
+3. Blend the beet until a smooth, even puree forms.

 Decorate portion with thin slices of radish and carrot.